industrial-edge/pingpong-python/docs/Installation.md

 - Click on the application under the "Applications"->"My Projects" Tab
 - Click on the install button of the version you want to deploy
 - Select the application configuration and the version of the configuration
-- Select the corresponing Industrial Edge Device
+- Select the corresponding Industrial Edge Device
 - Click "Install Now" and wait for the job to be finished successfully

 ![Deploy App to IE Device](./graphics/pythonpingpong-deploy-app-to-ied.gif)